Skip to content

 ― Stephen Hough

 Intermittent Fasting is not dieting.
-While dieting is mostly thought of as caloric restriction, Intermittent Fasting entails only timely restriction.
+While dieting is mostly thought of as a caloric restriction, Intermittent Fasting entails only timely restriction.
 It is merely a break taken now and then, and the best part is, it does not change your total calorie count, if you don’t want it to.

-The brain and body are used to a rest and digest routine.
+The brain and body are used to a rest and digestion routine.
 Because we continuously consume food, even if it is a small quantity, we don’t give the body enough break time nowadays.
 This makes the body and brain sluggish, causing it to not function at full capacity (see Ketones as Nootropics for another angle in this discussion).

 Intermittent Fasting is not a caloric restriction.
 The calories consumed each day do not change.
 However, the benefits of Intermittent Fasting are due to the increased timespan between meals.
-This allows the brain and body to use natural biological resources efficiently, in-between consumption to grow and repair—a process called autophagy [1, 2].
+This allows the brain and body to use natural biological resources efficiently, in in-between consumption to grow and repair—a process called autophagy [1, 2].

 To succeed in Intermittent Fasting, scheduling between the following two states is essential: